 With interest rates still at record lows, my wife and I have been considering refinancing our house (last year, we refinanced our rental home).
 I typically use a trusted mortgage pro to handle anything I do with my home – but this time I thought I would go elsewhere.
 His rates have traditionally been higher than other lenders – but I’ve remained loyal to him because he is so helpful and I know we aren’t going to get “messed” with.

-They have definitely spent the marketing dollars to become a big player in the bank/lending recommendation business.
+They have definitely spent the marketing dollars to become a big player in the bank/lending business.

 My story with LendingTree

-So, on January 11, I decided to “let the banks compete” and submitted my inquiry for a refinance on our house at LendingTree.com.
+So, in January, I decided to “let the banks compete” and submitted my inquiry for a refinance on our house at LendingTree.com.
 It was a pretty easy process and it didn’t take a lot of time.
 I answered some pretty basic questions about the loan I was seeking, terms, personal information and hit the submit button.

-In minutes – no seconds really – I was flooded with emails from lenders.
+In minutes, I was flooded with emails from lenders.
 Then, a few phone calls – from real people – started trickling in.
 I didn’t answer.

 I was a bit freaked out.
 But, I should have known this was going to happen, right?
 I figured that I’d get some inquiries here and there – but instantaneous?
 It was like these folks were just waiting by the phone and computers – just ready to pounce.
 On me.